codingMustache/codingMustache/README.md

 ## Joke of the day

-Why don’t skeletons ever go trick or treating?
-Because they have nobody to go with.
+What do you do when your bunny gets wet?
+You get your hare dryer.

 ## Home Server Up-Time

-Its Been **8 days 16 hours 9 minutes ** Since the last server shutdown
+Its Been ***8 days 16 hours 10 minutes *** Since the last server shutdown

 ## Daily Trivia

-How many kilobytes in one gigabyte (in decimal)?
+The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
- 1. 1000000
+ 1. HD Graphics 700
- 2. 1000
+ 2. HD Graphics 600
- 3. 1024
+ 3. HD Graphics 7000
- 4. 1048576
+ 4. HD Graphics 500

 <details>
   <summary>Answer</summary>
-  1000000
+  HD Graphics 500
 </details>